Erin Doherty: Early life and education

 Erin Rachael Doherty is of Irish heritage and is from Crawley in West Sussex.
 Her paternal grandfather was from Carndonagh, a town in Inishowen in the north of County Donegal in Ulster.
 Doherty's parents divorced when she was four.
 She began acting in Sunday drama classes with her older sister Grace shortly afterwards.

 Doherty studied at Hazelwick School in Crawley.
 A talented footballer, Doherty played in midfield for and captained the Crawley Wasps and was scouted by Chelsea Women; she reached the age where she "had to commit" to either football or acting and chose the latter.
+Whilst at Hazelwick School, Romesh Ranganathan was Doherty's head of year.

 Doherty took a one-year course at the Guildford School of Acting (2011–12) before training at the Bristol Old Vic Theatre School (2012–15).

-Whilst training, Doherty won the Stephen Sondheim Society Student Performer of the Year Award (SSSSPOTY) in 2015 for her rendition of "Broadway Baby" from the Sondheim musical Follies.
+Whilst training, Doherty won the Stephen Sondheim Society Student Performer of the Year Award in 2015 for her rendition of the song "Broadway Baby" from the Sondheim musical Follies.